February 2011: The RRC board votes on the intention to restructure the Reconstructionist movement.

 At an April 23 meeting, the RRC board passes a resolution approving the steps and documents needed to put the restructuring into effect.

 Also in the spring, JRF sends out material to its constituents to review in preparation for its plenum vote on June 3.

 Following the plenum’s June 3 vote in favor, the Reconstructionist movement is restructured.
-RRC becomes the primary organization of the movement.
+RRC and Jewish Reconstructionist Communities become the primary organization of the movement.